Community Manager is an increasingly popular job title.

 The High Road Tonality

-To promote word-of-mouth for your brand, you need an idea about what social objects to create content around.
+To promote word-of-mouth for your brand, you need ideas about what social objects to create content around.

-Social object = what people talk about with each other.
-A social object could be a thing, a person, an event, a concept etc.
+Social object = a specific topic that people talk about with each other.
+A social object could be a thing, a person, an event, a concept, an idea, etc.

 For your brand, there are different types of social objects:

-The workshop: In the first half, spend a few minutes on each type of social object.
+Workshop idea: In the first half, spend a few minutes on each type of social object.
 Write each idea as one sentence on a Post-It starting with, “Have you heard…”.
-In the second half, run through the ideas discussing, “Is this something real people would say?”
+In the second half, run through the ideas, discussing, “Is this something real people would say?”

 Read also: 9 Types of Social Objects and How To Use Them for PR